Articles

 Julia had a wonderful sense of humor.
 She never took herself too seriously.

 “I was 32 when I started cooking.
 Up until then, I just ate.”
-Self-deprecating and true.
-She was a late bloomer.
+Self-deprecating and classic Julia.
+(She was actually 36 when she discovered cooking in 1948, but the age shifted in different tellings.
+The spirit of the quote is what matters.)

 “The only time to eat diet food is while you’re waiting for the steak to cook.”
 Her playful jab at dieting.